-Some families may also have a higher risk for certain types of skin tumors, such as sebaceous neoplasms.

-• People born with an MSH2 pathogenic variant also have a higher risk for pre-cancerous polyps in the colon, called adenomas.
+- The numbers above are shown as a range.
+This is because not all families/individuals have the exact same degree of risk.
+Risks may be affected by the environmental factors, lifestyle, personal medical history, family cancer history, and other genetic or unknown factors. - In some families with Lynch syndrome, there may also be an increased risk for other cancers, including • prostate cancer.
+Some families may also have a higher risk for a type of skin tumor called a sebaceous neoplasm. - People born with an MSH2 pathogenic variant also have a higher risk for pre-cancerous polyps in the colon, called adenomas.
 An adenoma is a pre-cancerous growth, and if it is not removed it can grow into a colon cancer.